Skip to content

 Icon of John of San Francisco (source)

-But of course they didn’t mean that the body was physically getting up and walking around at night.
-His body stayed there in the casket – it didn’t move.
-But in another sense – in a spiritual sense – St. John was always “getting around”: healing, helping, and loving the people.
-Yet, because the physical and spiritual are intrinsically related, the soles of his shoes wore out anyway, even though they weren’t being used in a literal, physical sense.
+They didn’t mean that the body was physically getting up and walking around at night.
+It stayed there in the casket, unmoving.
+But in a spiritual sense, St. John was always at work: healing, helping, and loving the people.
+Because the physical and spiritual are intrinsically related, the soles of his shoes wore out anyway, even though they weren’t being used in a literal, physical sense.

 So is St. John of San Francisco alive or dead?
-In one sense he is clearly ”dead”: he’s in the casket and he stays there.
-But in another sense he’s completely alive: he’s very busy and active all the time ministering to the people – so much so that his shoes wear out!
-This is a perfect example of the “already, not yet”: he is already alive in Christ, but also not yet, at least not fully.
+In one sense he is clearly dead: he’s in the casket and he stays there.
+But in another sense he’s completely alive: he’s busy ministering to the people, so much so that his shoes wear out!
+This example perfectly demonstrates the “already, not yet”: St. John is already alive in Christ, but not yet in fullness.
 When Christ comes in his glory, everyone will be raised from the dead.
 But the kingdom of God is coming, and even now, St. John is alive in Christ.

 Image credit